blkhanhlinh/blkhanhlinh/README.md

 🌸 Recently my projects are kid-related, while I am studying I find something nice to do for them.

+🤝 I'm looking to collaborate with web developer and blockchain developer.

-👀 Fun fact: I love Billie Eilish and I'm quite weird.
+👀 Fun fact: I love Billie Eilish and I'm kinda weird.

 ## 🚀 **Languages and Tools**: